NadavNV/RoguePython/Design doc.md

 the turn.
 * **Strength** - Damage dealt by attacks is increased by 1 per stack.
 Does not reduce at the end of the turn.
 * **Agility** - Block gained from cards is increased by 1 per stack.
 Does not reduce at the end of the turn.
+* **Ward** - Negate the next debuff application and remove a stack.
+Does not reduce at the end of the turn.
+* **Barbed** - When attacked, inflict 1 damage to the attacker per stack.
+Does not reduce at the end of the turn.

 #### Debuffs
 * **Poison** - Deals 1 damage per stack at the end of the turn.
 Does not reduce at the end of the turn.